Michael Kelvin Norris

 - Born March 19, 1955 in San Francisco, CA USA

 Billy Martin took over as the A's skipper in 1980, and he was famous for riding his starting pitchers - Norris, Rick Langford, Matt Keough, Steve McCatty and Brian Kingman - extremely hard, making the team into a surprise contender in the AL West.
 Norris put up perhaps the best numbers, going 22-9 with a 2.53 ERA, 180 strikeouts, and 24 complete games to finish second to Steve Stone in Cy Young Award voting.
-The next year, he went 12-9, pitched in the All-Star Game, and earned a shutout victory over the Kansas City Royals in the first game of the Divisional Playoffs.
-However, he then developed arm problems and struggled with drugs, and the A's released him in 1985.
+The next year, 1981, he went 12-9, pitched in the All-Star Game, and earned a shutout victory over the Kansas City Royals in the first game of the Divisional Playoffs.
+However, he then developed arm problems and struggled with drugs, and the A's released him in 1985 after his last appearance had come in 1983.
 He pitched for the independent San Jose Bees in 1986.

 After several years away from baseball, he made a comeback in 1989, re-signing with the A's organization.
 After spending most of the year with the Tacoma Tigers, he made it back to the big leagues in 1990, going 1-0 with a 3.00 ERA in 14 outings for Oakland.
 Following that season, he played for the San Bernardino Pride of the Senior Professional Baseball Association, appearing in 6 games and going 2-3 with a 4.05 ERA before the league folded.